marshmallow-code/marshmallow/docs/upgrading.rst

     # 2.0
     fields.Str(validate=OneOf(["red", "blue"]))

-Accessing Context from Method fields
+Accessing context from method fields
 ************************************

 Use ``self.context`` to access a schema's context within a ``Method`` field.